 As the main treatment for cancer that has spread to parts of the body such as the liver or lungs, to try to control it for as long as possible.

 The drugs most commonly used to treat bowel cancer are:

 Often, two or more chemotherapy drugs are given in combination.
 The three most commonly used combinations are:

 How chemotherapy is given

-Sometimes chemotherapy can be given continuously through a small portable pump, which is attached to your central or PICC line.
-A controlled amount of the drug is given into the bloodstream over a period of time.
-This means that you can go home with the pump, and spend less time in hospital.
+Sometimes, chemotherapy is given through a small, portable pump, attached to your PICC or central line.
+A controlled amount of the drug is given continuously into the bloodstream over a set period of time.

 Our chemotherapy section discusses the treatment in more detail.